-Subject Fee: \$5.00 Booklets and Stimuli Material
+Subject Fee: \$5.00 per year for Booklets and Stimuli Material

 Deforestation, bee colony collapse, whaling, organ trafficking, sustainability in cities and promoting biodiversity...

 These are some of the most important global environmental issues facing us today.
 By choosing Global Environmental Issues you will have the opportunity to investigate these issues and others.